-Finland’s capital city of Helsinki is home to a varied and exciting contemporary arts community and centuries worth of classic art.
-Both works by international artists and home-grown talents can be found throughout the city, making it the perfect destination for art lovers looking to learn more about the Finnish art world.
-Here are ten of the best galleries for both contemporary and classic art that Helsinki has to offer.
+Helsinki is home to a varied and exciting contemporary arts community and centuries worth of classic art.
+Both works by international artists and home-grown talents can be found throughout the city.
+Here are the ten best galleries in Helsinki for both contemporary and classic art.

-The Korjaamo Galleria was founded in 2004 as part of the Korjaamo Culture Factory, which is one of the largest centres for the arts in the Nordic region and hosts musical and theatrical events.
+The Korjaamo Galleria was founded in 2004 as part of the Korjaamo Culture Factory, which is one of the largest centres for the arts in the Nordic region.
 The gallery presents exhibitions that change on a monthly basis and centres around inspiring works of contemporary art by artists from Finland and overseas who work in various fields and disciplines.
-These artists include the young, talented painter Sami Havia, a graduate of Helsinki’s Finnish Academy of Fine Arts, who works within the disciplines of abstract Expressionism and intuitive painting, and Mikko Rikala, a mesmerizing photographer.
+These artists include the young, talented painter Sami Havia, a graduate of Helsinki’s Finnish Academy of Fine Arts, who works within the disciplines of abstract Expressionism and intuitive painting, and photographer Mikko Rikala.

-Annantalo is the only gallery in Helsinki dedicated solely to workshops, performances, and exhibits for children and young adults, in order to improve Finland’s arts education from a young age.
-The centre holds arts classes in Finnish and Swedish, weekend events and shows for families, VR games, and a book café for the parents.
-Working with children and families in the local community have helped introduce more street art in Helsinki, motivate young artists, and provide free arts education for schools.
-It is a great place to take children and get them engaged in the arts, rather than dragging them through a gallery against their will.
+Annantalo is the only gallery in Helsinki dedicated solely to workshops, performances and exhibits for children and young adults in order to improve Finland’s arts education from a young age.
+The centre holds art classes in Finnish and Swedish, weekend events and shows for families, VR games and a book café for the parents.
+Working with children and families in the local community has helped to bring more street art to Helsinki, motivate young artists and provide free arts education for schools.
+It is a great place to take children and get them engaged in the arts.

-HAM stands for Helsinki Art Museum and seeks to collect and exhibit works by all the artists of Helsinki and display them across the city.
+HAM stands for Helsinki Art Museum and the museum seeks to collect and exhibit works by Helsinki artists and display them across the city.
 They also host exhibits at their Tennis Palace gallery space next to the Kamppi shopping centre.
-In addition to the 3500 public sculptures and works of street art throughout Helsinki and its suburbs, the Tennis Palace holds rotating exhibits plus regular events and art workshops.
-Exhibits include a celebration of Helsinki’s graffiti scene and the works of Tove Jansson, Finland’s most beloved artist who primarily lived and worked in Helsinki.
+In addition to the 3,500 public sculptures and works of street art throughout Helsinki and its suburbs, the Tennis Palace holds rotating exhibits plus regular events and art workshops.
+Past exhibits have included a celebration of Helsinki’s graffiti scene and the works of Tove Jansson, Finland’s most beloved artist who primarily lived and worked in Helsinki.

 Ateneum Art Museum

-No tour of Finnish art is complete without a visit to the main building of the Finnish National Gallery, which is located in one of Helsinki’s most beautiful buildings and contains thousands of the best works by Finnish artists throughout history.
-Some of the most famous works by artists including Akseli Gallen-Kallela, the von Wright brothers, and Alvar Aalto, as well as international artists such as Vincent Van Gogh and Paul Gauguin can be found in the collection.
+No tour of Finnish art is complete without a visit to the main building of the Finnish National Gallery, which is located in one of Helsinki’s most beautiful historic buildings and contains thousands of the best works by Finnish artists throughout history.
+Some of the most famous works by artists include Akseli Gallen-Kallela, the von Wright brothers and Alvar Aalto, as well as international artists such as Vincent Van Gogh and Paul Gauguin.
 Even quirky contemporary art, such as Kari Korhonen’s Donald Duck pictures, are celebrated for their role in Finnish pop culture.